FamousWolf/week-planner-card/README.md

     ```
   - **Using the graphical editor**
     1. Make sure advanced mode is enabled in your user profile
-    2. Navigate to Configuration -> Lovelace Dashboards -> Resources Tab.
-Hit orange (+) icon
+    2. Navigate to "Settings" -> "Dashboards".
+    3. Click on the 3 vertical dots in the top right corner and select "Resources".
+    4. Click on the "Add resource" button in the bottom right corner.
-    3. Enter URL `/local/week-planner-card.js` and select type "JavaScript Module".
+    5. Enter URL `/local/week-planner-card.js` and select type "JavaScript Module".
-    4. Restart Home Assistant.
+    6. Restart Home Assistant.

 ## Configuration